PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 ### Arm
 The Arm Moves and Captures up to 4 Spaces along Bishop Lines or 3 Spaces along Bishop Lines followed by 1 Space in an adjacent direction along Rook Lines.
 It can also Leap without Capturing to Knight Spaces.

-If an Arm is used during the regular Phase of a Turn, during an Encroachment Phase of that Turn, a Worm Titan belonging to that Player may Move and Capture 1 Space along Bishop Lines by going 1 Space along Rook Lines, turning, and again going 1 Space along Rook Lines.
+If an Arm is used during the regular Phase of a Turn, during an Encroachment Phase of that Turn, a Worm Titan belonging to that Player may Move and Capture 1 Space along Bishop Lines by Moving Without Capturing 1 Space along Rook Lines, turning, and Moving or Capturing 1 Space along Rook Lines.
 During this process, the Worm Titan is considered to pass through the intermediate Space, which is important due to its ability The Boundless.
+Of course, this does not replace the Worm Titan's regular ability; it retains the ability to only go 1 Space along Rook Lines.

 ![Arm](https://github.com/user-attachments/assets/09943902-4d4a-49b8-99f9-05cd79095f47)
 * could Move or Capture to Spaces labeled "s" without Leaping